DanielGavin/ols/README.md

 `enable_document_symbols`: Turns on outline of all your global declarations in your document.

-`odin_command`: Allows you to specifiy your Odin location, instead of just relying on the environment path.
+`odin_command`: Allows you to specify your Odin location, instead of just relying on the environment path.

 `checker_args`: Pass custom arguments to `odin check`.